 Not that we’ve figured out or have become a north star that provides the path for others to follow, but because we have done something.
-We have stepped out of the path we were on to try to forge a new path.
+We have stepped out of the path we were on to try to forge a new path in school redesign.

 I have worked in education for over 20 years as a teacher, coach, assistant principal, and principal.
-I have worked in areas with extreme poverty, in a district that was over 70% military, a very affluent community, and everywhere in between.
-I have worked in 3 different districts and am grateful for this diverse experience.
+My experience includes areas with extreme poverty, a district that was over 70% military, a very affluent community, and everywhere in between.
+In total, I have worked in 3 different districts and am grateful for this diverse experience.

 I think we need to talk about school formation.

 Not school redesign, but school design.
 We need a new version of school that better meets the needs of our students.
 Small changes are not going to be enough to meet the needs of our students in a world that has changed quite rapidly in the last few decades.